 Are you finally ready to improve your circumstances?
-Are you ready to take it to the next level?
+Are you prepared to take it to the next level and focus on some deep questions to ask yourself?
 Are you ready to step forward to begin the journey of never-ending improvement?

-If so, asking the right kind of questions will be your best guide.
-Basically, thinking is nothing more than asking and answering questions.
+If so, asking the right questions will be your best guide.
+Thinking is nothing more than asking and answering questions.
 All discoveries, both great and small, are realized by asking questions.
-You’ll need to continually ask questions and be inquisitive if you want to expand your consciousness and increase the quality of your life.
+You’ll need to ask questions continually and be inquisitive if you want to expand your consciousness and increase the quality of your life.

-Ask yourself these deep questions in order to improve the quality of your life:
+Here are 8 deep questions to ask yourself to improve the quality of your life:

 1. What is the lesson?

 Living life with an open mind is easier than living with a closed mind.
 With an open mind, you are much more likely to learn from your mistakes, become aware of new ways of doing things, and discover wondrous things about yourself and others.
-If you are in constant search of learning, you will see the lessons in every event rather than shutting down or becoming self-absorbed.
+If you constantly search for learning, you will see the lessons in every event rather than shutting down or becoming self-absorbed.
 Do you have a core childhood memory of learning a very valuable lesson?
 Do you remember being given a piece of advice that is engrained into you as an adult?
 Do you have a memory of a deep conversation that brought clarity to a situation that seemed too massive to overcome?
-Those are lessons.
-The reason you had to endure the crisis, was to be able to appreciate the reward.
+Those are lessons, and those lessons can sometimes spawn deep questions to ask yourself.
+Oftentimes, those deep questions to ask yourself end up being too scary to face, and we end up doing almost anything to avoid facing them.
+The reason you had to endure the crisis was to be able to appreciate the reward.

 2. Who can help me achieve my goals?

 This question will give you the focus needed to target the people who can help you.
 No one climbs the ladder of success without the aid of someone else.
 Brainstorm on paper a list of people whose assistance and cooperation you want or need to achieve your goals.
 Choose the top three names.
 Then approach each one and ask them this question: Will you help me?
-This can be a best friend, a mentor, or even a family member.
-These important figures in your life want you to live a happy life. have them help you create a bucket list and celebrate with them when you reach even the smallest goal.
+This can be a best friend, a mentor, or a family member.
+These influential figures in your life want you to live a happy life. have them help you create a bucket list, and celebrate with them when you reach even the most minor goal.

 “I do not think much of a man who is not wiser today than he was yesterday.”